tucan9389/ZoomableScrollView/README.md

 - Smoother.
 Fixed bug when zooming out, the control auto zooms from center, and not from the corner.

 ### License
 ZoomableScrollView is released under the MIT license.
 See LICENSE for details.
-Copyright © Nguyen Cong Huy, tucan9389
+Copyright © tucan9389